The Children of Lir: A Fascinating Irish Legend

 The Different Endings of The Children of Lir Legend

-Several versions of the tale exist today, making it difficult to know which ending is the true finale.
+Several versions of the tale exist today, making it difficult to know which ending is the actual finale.
 The only similarity between all the versions is that the ending was not a happily ever after.
 Here are some of the most common alternate endings:

 The First Ringing Bell in Ireland (The First Version)